knpatel401/filetree/README.md

 ```
 The same command will open and close (after saving) the notes buffer in the side window.

 Within the filetree buffer, the "i" key will toggle the side window with the notes file.
-The notes will dynamically narrow to the relevant part of the file as the user navigates the notes window.
+The notes will dynamically narrow to the relevant part of the file as the user navigates the file tree.
 If there is no note entry for the file, then the message "No File Note Entry" will be shown in the side window.
 | Command                         | key map | Comment                                     |
 |---------------------------------|---------|---------------------------------------------|
 | filetree-toggle-info-buffer     | i       | Toggle info buffer in side window           |